NathanBresette/MeLSI/MeLSI.Rcheck/00_pkg_src/MeLSI/README.md

 ## Installation

+### Install from GitHub

-MeLSI can be installed from GitHub using devtools:
+The latest version of MeLSI can be installed from GitHub using devtools:

 ```r
 # Install devtools if not already installed